alexsykes8/raytracer/README.md

 #### Ray Intersection

 Module 2 was tested by overlaying the original Blender file with the output from the raytracer and checking that they match.
 To generate the output, I coloured the ray intersections according to the normal of the ray with the object.

+Generated with `/examples/M2/scene_white.txt`.

 <table style="width: 100%; border: none;">
   <tr>